adgianv/SoftwareEngineeringProjects/MainCourse/MINITALK/README.md

     ./client "PID NUM" "SAMPLE MESSAGE"
     ```

    Replace `"PID NUM"` with the server's PID number and `"SAMPLE MESSAGE"` with your desired message.
+No quotes are needed.

 ---